rstacruz/flatdoc/Versus-2.0.md

 ## Tweet Reclassify By Id

-Update document retag sentiment by id.
+Update sentiment retag requests by id.

 **Endpoint** tweet_reclassify_by_id